EMERGENCY RELIEF, DEVELOPMENT AID AND PEACEBUILDING

 In all our interventions we collect and analyse disaggregated data to inform our decision making, adapt our actions and inform our beneficiaries, stakeholders, and donors about our impact.

-Our theory of change intends to fulfil the organisation's vision of a ‘Dignified life - sustainable world’ for all and realize our mission to save lives and empower people.
+Our strategy for change intends to fulfil the organisation's vision of a ‘Dignified life - sustainable world’ for all and realise our mission to save lives and empower people.
 We accomplished through work via four business areas which directly contribute to the Sustainable Development Goals:

 In all our aid efforts we are taking into consideration the below three key cross-cutting issues which additionally address other Sustainable Development Goals